 10.3.4.
 Targeting, Conversion Tracking and Analysis

-These Cookies collect information about your browsing habits to make advertising relevant to you and your interests.
+These Cookies collect information about your browsing habits and actions such as links clicked, mouse movements or any non-sensitive text entered on our Website.
+This allows us to make advertising relevant to you and your interests and also to improve the usability and customer experience of our Website.
 These Cookies collect the most information about users and may be placed by third parties who will be sent the information collected.
 These Cookies include in particular:

 - _gat: Cookie for Google Analytics.